Urban rail transit in Canada: Toronto

 The central section of the 504 King route runs along the King Street Transit Priority Corridor.
-The proposed East Bayfront LRT would be a fourth streetcar line operating in a dedicated right-of-way.
+The proposed Waterfront East LRT would be a fourth streetcar line operating in a dedicated right-of-way.

 Vancouver

 The West Coast Express is a commuter rail line operated by TransLink.
 The 69 km line runs from Waterfront station in downtown Vancouver to Mission, with six stations in between.
-The line only operates during peak hours on weekdays, with five trains heading west in the morning rush hour and 5 heading west in the afternoon rush hour.
+The line only operates during peak hours on weekdays, with five trains heading west in the morning rush hour and five heading east in the afternoon rush hour.
 It is Canada's least-used urban rail transit system.

 The SkyTrain is TransLink's fully-automated medium-capacity metro system.
 The system opened in 1985 for Expo 86.
 This original portion, now known as the Expo Line, had been joined by the Millennium and Canada lines, making it Canada's longest rapid transit system by track length, at 79.6 km.
 The system serves Vancouver and many of its surrounding municipalities in the Metro Vancouver Regional District.